 As an occasional occurrence, there’s nothing wrong with an excuse.

-If you show up late to work for the first time in three years due to a major road closure, there’s no harm to anyone in making that excuse.
+If you show up late to work for the first time in three years due to a major road closure, making that excuse is no harm to anyone.
 You know you are a punctual person, and that this was not your fault, and that any reasonable person will see that.
-You ought to be excused from being judged as tardy or unreliable.
+So you ought to be excused from being judged as tardy or unreliable.

-So long as you accept some responsibility in the matter, and adjust your schedule (or route) going forward, there’s no need for anyone to chew you out or make you feel like garbage.
+So long as you accept some responsibility in the matter and adjust your schedule (or route) in the future, there’s no need for anyone to chew you out or make you feel like garbage.

-If you show up late to work for the third time in a week, and mutter something about “traffic,” it becomes pretty obvious that you’re taking no responsibility for your situation.
-When you over-use excuses to routinely dodge culpability, the benefits of excuses that we saw in the last section can totally 180 and backfire.
+If you show up late to work for the third time in a week and mutter something about “traffic,” it becomes clear that you’re taking no responsibility for your situation.
+When you over-use excuses to dodge culpability routinely, the benefits of excuses can backfire.

 Working out is another example.
 If you miss a week at the gym while healing a legitimate injury, that’s a valid excuse.
 No harm done.
-It is not something to blame yourself for.
-But if you try to excuse yourself from your leg workout for the ninth week in a row because of the vernal equinox, then you are creating a problematic pattern of excuses, and giving them control.
+It is not a reason to blame yourself.
+But if you try to excuse yourself from your leg workout for the ninth week in a row because of the vernal equinox, then you are creating a problematic pattern of excuses and giving them control.

-So where does this pattern lead?
+So, where does this pattern lead?
 Why should you avoid making too many excuses?
 You probably already have some sense of it, or else you wouldn’t be here in the first place.
-But let’s take a moment to really hammer out exactly what we’re working to avoid here.
+But let’s take a moment to hammer out exactly what we’re trying to avoid here.

 Consequences of Making Too Many Excuses

 There is room for excuses.
-They can be a healthy mechanism when used in a constructive way.
+They can be a healthy mechanism when used constructively.
 But there’s a reason we talk about excuses the way we do, as something to “deal with.”
 And that reason is what happens when we get too comfortable making excuses.

 When you default to looking for a new, preferable narrative any time you come up short in a task, you create a pattern that makes coming up short feel okay.
-Choosing the short-term comfort of not being at fault, every time, comes at great cost.
+But, unfortunately, constantly choosing the short-term comfort of not being at fault comes at a significant cost.